-The service ports are two small-capped valves in the BF4 compressor cabinet.
+The service ports are two small-capped valves mounted on the SA4 compressor.
 The blue fitting is the suction port.
-It connects to a tube directly into the compressor shell.
 The red port is the discharge.
-It is on a $\frac{1}{4}$ " copper line.
 These ports are the service access to the system and are covered with caps.
 Without the caps the valves may leak.
-To access these valves the proper R-404a service gauges must be used.